 Piero Martinello (PM): More than any particular story, it’s the sum of all the incredible stories and intuitions.
 In Schio, we are surrounded by all the buildings commissioned by Rossi.
-When we started to visually catalog all his accomplishments, the overall picture was astonishing!
+The overall picture was astonishing when we visually cataloged all his accomplishments!

 Grazie Alessandro is a unique book: part biography, part history, and part company culture book with a contemporary touch.
 How have you reached this result?

-AS: I’ve spent a considerable amount of time researching and browsing through paper samples to get specific tactile sensations and ad-hoc printing solutions together with the typography and paper mill Fedrigoni.
-We chose Fedrigoni Arcoprint Milk as the primary paper solution, which, at the time of printing, was a new one.
+AS: I’ve spent considerable time researching and browsing through paper samples to get specific tactile sensations and ad-hoc printing solutions together with the typography and paper mill Fedrigoni.
+We chose Fedrigoni Arcoprint Milk as the primary paper solution, which was a new one at the time of printing.
 It’s milk-white and a little thicker than the usual paper.

 How has the feedback from your fellow citizens been?

 AM: I was afraid to publish this book because, in the past, Rossi had been the object of debate.
 Many people claimed that he was a capitalist who exploited his workers.
 For years, no one mentioned him.
 What if our idea wouldn’t have been well received?
 Instead, many people complimented us.
 Through the words of their fathers and grandparents, each citizen has positive memories of Rossi and his factory.

 Let’s add some bullet points to see what they look like:

 - Two: Through the words of their fathers and grandparents, each citizen has positive memories of Rossi and his factory.

 - Three: Through the words of their fathers and grandparents, each citizen has positive memories of Rossi and his factory.